-We also may disclose your information if required by law or to enforce our legal rights.
+We may disclose your information if required by law or to enforce our legal rights.
 We may also disclose data overriding consent to safeguard where the individual, or others, may be at risk.

 Some of our service providers lie outside of the EEA (e.g. Mailchimp and Google.)
 Therefore, sometimes we transfer your data outside of the EEA.
 If we do, we ensure your data is processed only in countries that provide an adequate level of protection for your data or where the recipient provides appropriate safeguards.

 You can read more about how our service providers comply with GDPR here: